-The Royal Albert Market on Liberation Avenue in Banjul, was named after Queen Victoria’s husband Prince Albert, and it is a fascinating place to explore, made up of three distinct markets.
+The Royal Albert Market, on Liberation Avenue in Banjul, was named after Queen Victoria’s husband Prince Albert, and it is a fascinating place to explore during a holiday to The Gambia, and is made up of three distinct markets.

 The tourist market selling clothes, jewellery, arts and crafts, is much like any other of the many markets dotted around the coastal tourist areas, aimed specifically at visitors to The Gambia.
 This part of Royal Albert Market, however, is not the main attraction, although I still enjoy chatting to the stall holders and haggling over a few gifts to take home.

 In contrast, a wander around the other two markets will give you a real insight into Gambian life.